Pylons/pyramid/docs/tutorials/bfgwiki/authorization.rst

 We'll change our ``configure.zcml`` file to enable an ``AuthTktAuthenticationPolicy`` and an ``ACLAuthorizationPolicy`` to enable declarative security checking.
-We'll also add a new view stanza, which species a :term:`forbidden view`.
+We'll also add a new view stanza, which specifies a :term:`forbidden view`.
 This configures our login view to show up when :mod:`repoze.bfg` detects that a view invocation can not be authorized.
 When you're done, your ``configure.zcml`` will look like so: